geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/mylar.md

+---
+description: Mylar 🦹‍♀️ is a tool for downloading and managing digital comic books.
+---

+# Mylar

 !!! warning
     This is not a complete recipe - it's a component of the [autopirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.

-# Mylar

 [Mylar](https://github.com/mylar3/mylar3) is a tool for downloading and managing digital comic books.